dagflow-team/dayabay-model-official/README.md

   ```bash
   PYTHONPATH=PWD python extras/mwe/run-custom-data-path.py
   ```
+2. Example can be executed: `python extras/mwe/run-custom-data-path.py` or `PYTHONPATH=PWD python extras/mwe/run-custom-data-path.py`
-  **Warning**: before running this example, make sure that you have put data in `dayabay-data-official/npz`.
+3. **Warning**: before running this example, make sure that you have put data in `dayabay-data-official/npz`.
 You can do it with `data/` from previous example.
 Run commands:
   ```bash
   mkdir dayabay-data-official/
   mv data/ dayabay-data-official/npz/